Report flooding and drainage on pavements and roads

 - A detailed description of the problem (eg blocked gully or missing grate).

 Please do not use this form to report large scale flooding or blocked household drains and ensure you do not put yourself or anyone else in danger when obtaining details about the fault.

 Severn Trent Water and South Staffs Water own and manage the network of public sewers for both foul and surface water across Birmingham.
 To report an overflowing public sewer you should contact them directly

 Use the map below to start your report.
 The map will default to a 2 mile radius from Birmingham city centre, and you can:

 - search by entering a post code or road name in the search button (include the property number if known)

 - use the "find my location" circle underneath the zoom tabs to use your current location when making a report

-- use the "add new enquiry" tab and zoom in to choose the location manually
+- use the "plot new enquiry" tab and zoom in to choose the location manually

-When you have marked the location on the map, use the "report new enquiry" tab to begin completing the form.
+When you have marked the location on the map, use the "submit new enquiry" tab to begin completing the form.

 You can add additional location information within the form once the mapping point has been submitted.